-Upon completing any wooden item or structure, we usually need to apply some form of finish to enhance the look of the wood and add protection.
+Upon completing any wooden project or structure, we usually need a finish to enhance the look of the wood and add protection.
 We call the process of applying the final layer to the wood a finish.
-There are different types of finish that you can get, and one of the most popular forms is oil, also known as timber oil.
+There are different types of wood finish that you can get, and one of the most popular forms is oil, also known as timber oil.

 Each type of finish calls for the adoption of a particular procedure for applying it.
 While discussing the different wood finishes methods is beyond this article’s scope, here we go into the various aspects of timber oil.